micro-os-plus/micro-os-plus-iii/README.md

 Note: On Windows use `dir` and back-slashes.

-Note: Without `--copy`, the default is to create a link to a read-only instance of the package in the **xpm** central store.
+Note: Without `--copy`, the default is to create a link to a read-only instance of the package in the central **xPacks** store.

 #### npm